Sunday,

 The ride down the Waccamaw was beautiful as always.
 The current changed about an hour after we departed.
 We saw our speed increase to 8.4 mph at one point.
 I did manage to catch up and eventually pass a cruiser doing the same speed as us.
 He was wiggling and winding along Bob’s track.
 I took the direct, inside line, using the close, deep waters around the curves.
 That, my friends, is racin’!

-The strong currents in
+The strong currents in the marina |

 By 1 pm, fuel was filled, Tillie was walked, and lunch was ready.
 It was a quick 4 hours.